cyberphor/knowledge-base/cloud/security/README.md

   * Tunnel Model: provides authentication for both the original and new IP header

 **Point-to-Point Tunneling Protocol**
-Point-to-Point Tunneling Protocol (PPTP) is a protocol used for creating Virtual Private Networks.
+Point-to-Point Tunneling Protocol (PPTP) is a protocol used for creating VPNs.
 It was developed by Microsoft and Cisco.
 It is now considered too vulnerable to be used in production.

 **Layer 2 Tunneling Protocol / IPSec**
-Layer 2 Tunneling Protocol (L2TP) / IPSec is a protocol used for creating Virtual Private Networks.
+Layer 2 Tunneling Protocol (L2TP) / IPSec is a protocol used for creating VPNs.
 It L2TP is based on PPTP.
 L2TP relies on IPSec for encryption.
 * The data you want to protect is encapsulated in a Point-to-Point Protocol (PPP) frame
 * The PPP frame is encapsulated in a L2TP frame
 * The L2TP frame is encapsulated in a IPSec (e.g., ESP) packet